linode/docs/docs/web-servers/apache/how-to-set-up-htaccess-on-apache.md

     : ~~~
       Redirect 301 /main.html /test1/index.html
       ~~~
 The first parameter after the 'Redirect' command is the HTTP status code.
 Specifying a status code is helpful for letting the browser know that the page has been moved to a new location.
-If you leave this parameter blank, it'll default to a 302 code indicating that the redirect is temporary.
+If you leave this parameter blank, it defaults to a 302 code indicating that the redirect is temporary.
 Specifying 301 makes it clear that the page at the requested location has permanently moved to a new location.

-The next parameter is the unix path to the file that is requested in the URL.
-This parameter requires that it is a unix path and not a URL.
+The next parameter is the Unix path to the file that is requested in the URL.
+This parameter requires that it is a Unix path and not a URL.
 The path should be the location of the .htaccess file where the redirect configuration is set up.
 The final parameter indicates where you want the visitor to be redirected.
-In this case, the traffic is being redirected to `/test2/index.html`; for this second parameter a unix path or HTTP URL is acceptable.
+In this case, the traffic is being redirected to `/test2/index.html`; for this second parameter a Unix path or HTTP URL is acceptable.

 4. Navigate to `example.com/main.html` in a browser.
 You should see the url redirect to `example.com/test1/index.html` in the address bar, and your test html file should be displayed.

-###  Setting the 404 Error Page
+###  Set the 404 Error Page

 When a visitor attempts to access a page or resource that doesn't exist (for example by following a broken link or typing an incorrect URL,) the server will respond with a 404 error code.
 It is important that users receive feedback explaning the error.
 By default, Apache will display an error page in the event of a 404 error.
 However, most sites provide a customized error page.
 You can use .htaccess settings to let Apache know what error page you would like displayed whenever a user attempts to access a nonexistent page.